Monopoly (game): Television game show

 A short-lived Monopoly game show aired on Saturday evenings from June 16 to September 1, 1990, on ABC.
 The show was produced by Merv Griffin and hosted by Mike Reilly.
-The show was paired with a summer-long Super Jeopardy! tournament, which also aired during this period on ABC.
+The show was paired with a summer-long Super Jeopardy! tournament, which also aired during this time on ABC.

 From 2010 to 2014, The Hub aired the game show Family Game Night with Todd Newton.
 For the first two seasons, teams earned cash in the form of "Monopoly Crazy Cash Cards" from the "Monopoly Crazy Cash Corner", which was then inserted to the "Monopoly Crazy Cash Machine" at the end of the show.
 In addition, beginning with Season 2, teams won "Monopoly Party Packages" for winning the individual games.
 For Season 3, there was a Community Chest.
 Each card on Mr. Monopoly had a combination of three colors.
 Teams used the combination card to unlock the chest.
 If it was the right combination, they advanced to the Crazy Cash Machine for a brand-new car.
 For the show's fourth season, a new game was added called Monopoly Remix, featuring Park Place and Boardwalk, as well as Income Tax and Luxury Tax.

 To honor the game's 80th anniversary, a game show in syndication on March 28, 2015, called Monopoly Millionaires' Club was launched.
-It was connected with a multi-state lottery game of the same name and hosted by comedian Billy Gardell from Mike & Molly.
+It was connected with a multi-state lottery game of the same name and hosted by comedian Billy Gardell from Mike & Molly with Todd Newton.
 The game show was filmed at the Rio All Suite Hotel and Casino and at Bally's Las Vegas in Las Vegas, with players having a chance to win up to $1,000,000.
 However, the lottery game connected with the game show (which provided the contestants) went through multiple complications and variations, and the game show last aired at the end of April 2016.